-How Introverts Define a ‘Friend’
+How Introverts Define ‘Friend’

-Extroverts can usually have casual friends, close friends, friends from work, friends from school, friends from that show they did 10 years ago — the more, the merrier.
+Extroverts usually have casual friends, close friends, friends from work, friends from school, friends from that show they did 10 years ago — the more, the merrier.

-Only Certain People Will Make the Cut
+Only Certain People Make the Cut

 As a result, we’ll know these inner-circle friends inside and out, the same way they’ll know us.
 For instance, if I had a list of 10 important facts about myself, I’d expect that anyone I call a friend would know them all.
 They’ll also be able to tell how I’m feeling in most moments — they’ll be able to tell when I’m sad vs. happy vs. so-so.

-For me, alcohol became a social elixir to help me “fake it till I make it” — only, all the faking it made me realize I was tired of faking it.
+For me, alcohol became a social elixir to help me “fake it till I make it” — except all the faking made me realize I was tired of faking it.
 I didn’t want to be at a party with a bunch of acquaintances, smiling through small talk, as I took another desperate sip of my gin and tonic, my brain begging me to leave so I could curl up in bed, utterly exhausted from fake socializing.

 It’s not necessarily true that introverts hate parties.
 We can do them sometimes, when we’re in the right mood, or when we have a good reason to attend one.
 We’d just prefer a small gathering with our inner-circle friends … or one friend … or no friends (and a book or our favorite TV show instead).